openedx-unsupported/xblock-ooyala/README.md

-Ooyala/Brightcove XBlock
+Brightcove XBlock
 ========================

-This XBlock allows to include Ooyala and Brightcove videos within an edX course.
+This XBlock allows to include Brightcove videos within an edX course.

-**Note:** Ooyala is going to be shutdown around `April 2020` so the code supporting Ooyala playback will become useless and will be removed from this XBlock.
+**Note:** Ooyala has been shutdown since `April 2020` so the XBlock has been renamed to Brightcove and only supports Brightcove videos now.

 It supports:

-* **Ooyala Video**, the component to visualize the video.
+* **Brightcove Video**, the component to visualize the video.
 * **Transcript**, which allows your users to interact with your video using text capabilities (video words, search, navigation).
 * **Overlays**, which allows you to place raw text or HTML content at